kosamad/Cosmo-Keys/README.md

 ### Favicon

-A rocket image was found on vecteezy (by endang firmansyah) for and converted into a favicon.
+The background image was cropped to give a small, square rocket image that was converted into a favicon.